-Peritoneal inclusion cyst (PIC) (also known as a peritoneal pseudocyst) is a type of cyst-like structure that appears in relation to the peritoneum and results from a non neoplastic reactive mesothelial proliferation.
+Peritoneal inclusion cyst (PIC) (also known as a peritoneal pseudocyst and benign cystic mesothelioma) is a type of cyst-like structure that appears in relation to the peritoneum and results from a non neoplastic reactive mesothelial proliferation.

 Most patients with peritoneal inclusion cysts present with pelvic pain or a pelvic mass.
 About 10% are discovered incidentally.